 Once your system has been upgraded you will no longer be able to connect with the old credentials.
 Check that the RDP connection details are correct.

 b.
-If you receive an error when trying to connect to the server similar to the image below you will need to ensure that your hardware and operating system are up to requirement.
+If you receive an error when trying to connect to the server similar to the image below you will need to ensure that your hardware and operating system are up to our requirements.

 c.
 If you are seeing a message similar to the one below saying that you have reached the limit of users that can log into the system this might have happened if one of the users hasn't been logged out of PPS fully when the system wasn't in use.

 If this happens you will need to pop an email over to firstname.lastname@example.org to ask for the user to be logged off.
 Quote your PPS registration number and the user number that needs to be logged off (If you have a system with multiple users) and the Support Team can assist.

 To avoid this happening the best thing to do is to fully log out of PPS when you are not using the system.
 To do this you need to go to File > Exit PPS and log out instead of just closing the connection to the server.

 2. Accessing your local drives